 If there’s one thing I don’t like about the neck on the CV Squier, it’s got to be the gloss finish on the neck.
 I am all for pretty-looking guitars but I feel that they could’ve done a better job with a satin finish on the neck.

 The satin finish doesn’t tend to stick to fingers when playing for long hours, and at least to my hands, it feels smoother.
 Everybody has different preferences, and you might find it nice too.

 As for the fingerboard material, there is Indian Laurelwood on this which takes on a smooth finish and sounds quite good.
 Some players say that it sounds very similar to rosewood but I don’t feel like it makes much of a difference.

 There are 21 medium jumbo frets in total, which is one less than the standard 22 frets.
 It may have been a design choice but beginners and intermediate players won’t feel any inconvenience at all.

 The Squier Classic Vibe also has Pearloid dot inlays on standard frets that serve as fret markers for inexperienced players.

 But the problem is, for most beginners and intermediate-level players, flaws in fretworks or non-standard necks can really be demotivating.
-The Classic Vibe guitar is standard and has an easy to fret setup that’s definitely comfortable to even somebody just starting out.
+The Classic Vibe guitar is standard and has an easy-to-fret setup that’s definitely comfortable for even somebody just starting out.

 There are standard medium-jumbo frets that are super convenient to play on.
 Compared to the narrow-tall frets which are good if you’ve got large fingers or are into bending strings, medium jumbo frets are great if you want to work on your technical ability like speed, endurance, and stamina.
 It’s also good for heavy rock and blues.